 The liver is very active in handling fat.
 It takes lipoproteins (fats) from the blood, reworks them, and secretes them in a different form.
 The liver also makes and burns fat.
 When the balance among these activities changes, fat droplets can accumulate in the liver.
-So it is normal for the liver to contain some fat, but if fat accounts for more than 10 per cent of the liver’s weight, then you have fatty liver and you may develop more serious complications.
-Although having this condition may not cause any immediate harm, there is a concern that extra fat in the liver might make the liver vulnerable to further injury such as inflammation and scarring.
+So it is normal for the liver to contain some fat, but if fat accounts for more than 10 percent of the liver’s weight, then you have fatty liver and you may develop more serious complications.
+Although having this condition may not cause any immediate harm, there is a concern that extra fat in the liver might make the liver vulnerable to further injuries such as inflammation and scarring.

 In short, the most common causes of fatty liver are:

 - Metabolic abnormalities, such as excess body weight, insulin resistance (as can occur in diabetes), and high levels of fats (triglycerides and cholesterol) in the blood

 - Certain drugs, including corticosteroids, tamoxifen, and certain chemotherapy drugs

 - Hereditary metabolic disorders

 Fatty liver disease is sometimes called a silent liver disease as most people have no symptoms.
 If the liver is enlarged a lot there may be an ache or mild tenderness in the right upper abdomen.
 At least 80% of persons with fatty liver do not develop any serious problems.
 Some 10 to 20% people with fatty liver can develop a more serious form of fatty liver (steatohepatitis, termed non-alcoholic steatohepatitis or NASH) .
 These cause inflammation and fibrosis (scar tissue) in the liver.
 Occasionally this form of fatty liver can lead to cirrhosis and liver failure.